-"His remarks on race are offensive, and I wholeheartedly disagree with him," Paul said.
+"His remarks on race are offensive, and I wholeheartedly disagree with him," said Paul, a Kentucky senator.

 Heller, who last week called Bundy defenders "patriots" for their stand against the government, "completely disagrees with Mr. Bundy's appalling and racist statements, and condemns them in the most strenuous way," said his spokeswoman, Chandler Smith.

 Senate Majority Leader Harry Reid, a Democrat who last week called Bundy supporters "domestic terrorists," also spoke out against Bundy's words.